 for the gate is wide and the way is broad that leads to destruction,

-This section is written for new believers in Christ who have been born again in accordance with Scripture.
+This section is written for new believers in Christ who have been “born again” in accordance with Scripture.
 You may be wondering, great, what do I do now?
 I don’t feel any different!
 What do I do next?
 How do I live as a true Christian?
 Looking back, I didn’t do the basic things that any/all Christians should be doing.
 I didn’t know any better; perhaps others tried to tell me, and I just didn’t listen or hear them.
 Regardless, I have learned from my experience, and now I hope to help you avoid the same mistakes I made.

 Becoming a Christian doesn’t mean you accept Christ (“get saved”), and then that’s all there is to it, that you can simply continue to live your life just like you always have.
 Christianity is a way of life until death, not something that is done and over with in an instant.
 It means to truly dedicate your life to the Lord Jesus Christ and to pick up the cross each and every day of your life and follow Him, no matter what.
 It means seeking the will of God through Christ, denying oneself for Him, learning and obey His teachings (commandments), growing and abound in His grace and knowledge each day, and persevering in faith unto death.

-I wrote this section of the book because after I was born again, I traveled way off the narrow road to Christ in the years thereafter, and I never really knew why (I figured that out later).
+I wrote this section of the book because after I was born again, I traveled way off the narrow road to Christ in the years after that, and I never really knew why (I figured that out later).
 Yes, I was a believer in Christ, but I didn’t feel any different.
 I didn’t get any warm fuzzy feeling all over when I confessed Christ.
 I didn’t see a vision, or bright lights, or angels, or speak in tongues (which isn’t biblical today anyway), or see heaven, etc. I didn’t really feel anything.
 It was just a conscious decision to accept Jesus.